Burramatta NAIDOC

 Are there be public toilets nearby?

-Yes, there are toilets available at the event site including an accessible bathroom.
+There are toilets available at the event site, including an accessible bathroom.

 Will there be first aid?